dabeaz/ply/README.md

      https://github.com/dabeaz/ply

-An old and relatively inactive discussion group for PLY is found at:
+An old and inactive discussion group for PLY is found at:

      http://groups.google.com/group/ply-hack